PiraTa-z/Random-value-generator/README.md

-Generates random value, based on a regular expression
+Generates random value, based on a regular expression.

+Minified vestion in dist folder.
+Source file is in

 # INSTALLATION:

 ```
+    Include library in your HTML

     <script src="valueGenerator.js"></script>
 ```